-- 8.22.
+- 8.19.
 We have students who have English as their native language and who use another language.
 We will also have students whose native tongue is not English but they use it as their language of instruction.
 We will refer to both categories of students as Bilingual Learners as they live in two or more languages.
-Bilingual students are those who have 'access to more than one language in normal and natural ways in their daily lives.' - 8.23.
+Bilingual students are those who have 'access to more than one language in normal and natural ways in their daily lives.' - 8.20.
 Within language lessons we will aim for Additive Bilingualism rather than Transitional Bilingualism which can restrict student leaning.
 We will aim that through their lessons in French and Spanish, knowledge of other languages extends their constantly expanding language repertoire promoting their use of English and mother tongue.
 Languages are not separate and isolated units and bilingual learners show a greater level of metalinguistic awareness as well as greater cognitive capacity for language as a system.
-Bilingual students often demonstrate higher levels of self-confidence as they function in different cultures and social groups. - 8.24.
-If a student is bilingual in French or Spanish, they will be given access to an EPP booklet for regular extension within the classroom.
+Bilingual students often demonstrate higher levels of self-confidence as they function in different cultures and social groups. - 8.21.
+If a student is bilingual, they will be given support for regular extension within the classroom.
 Additional EAL resources tailored to their precise abilities and needs will also be made regularly available.
-The opportunity to sit qualification examinations (e.g. GCSE, A-level) in their native tongue will be arranged wherever possible, and the Head of MFL can provide advice and guidance on obtaining tuition in languages outside school.
-Furthermore, the Head of MFL will endeavour to allocate time, where possible, to one on one or small group sessions with bilingual students with Native Language Assistants alongside the option of an after school club delivered by the assistants aimed specifically for bilingual speakers of the appropriate language. - 8.25.
-Language learning for our bilingual learners is encouraged through: - contextual support through practical experiences; - appropriate modelling of language; - opportunities to communicate confidently in the new language; - motivation through meaningful activities; - self-confidence through praise and - stimulating and enjoyable learning situations and - Time spent with Native Language Assistants in one on one or small group sessions.
+The opportunity to sit qualification examinations (e.g. GCSE, A-level) in their native tongue will be arranged wherever possible, and we can provide advice and guidance on obtaining tuition in languages outside school. - 8.22.
+Language learning for bilingual learners is encouraged through: - contextual support through practical experiences; - appropriate modelling of language; - opportunities to communicate confidently in the new language; - motivation through meaningful activities; - self-confidence through praise and - stimulating and enjoyable learning situations and - Time spent with Native Language Assistants in one on one or small group sessions.